mahmoud/sedimental/entries/glom_restructured_data.md

 ## True Python-Native

-Most other implementations are limited to a particular data format or a pure model, be it jmespath or XPath/XSLT. glom makes no such sacrifices of practicality, harnessing the full power of Python itself.
+Most other implementations are limited to a particular data format or pure model, be it jmespath or XPath/XSLT. glom makes no such sacrifices of practicality, harnessing the full power of Python itself.